acco/eredis/README.md

-Thanks to Dave Peticolas (jdavisp3), eredis supports pubsub. [`eredis_sub`](doc/eredis_sub.md) offers a separate client that will forward channel messages from Redis to an Erlang process in a "active-once" pattern similar to gen_tcp sockets.
+Thanks to Dave Peticolas (jdavisp3), eredis supports pubsub. [`eredis_sub`](doc/eredis_sub.md) offers a separate client that will forward channel messages from Redis to an Erlang process in an "active-once" pattern similar to gen_tcp sockets.
 After every message received, the controlling process must acknowledge receipt using `eredis_sub:ack_message/1`.